-ZRA has the legal authority to audit any type of individual or business return up to Six years from the end of that year.
-If fraud is suspected, the duration is not restricted to the Six years; it can go as far back as the period of commencement of the fraud which may be longer than the stated period.
+ZRA has the legal authority to audit any type of individual or business return up to six years from the end of that year.

+In the case of Transfer Pricing audits, the authority may audit up to ten years from the end of that year.
+If fraud is suspected, the audit duration is not restricted; the Auditor can go as far back as the period of commencement of the fraud which may be longer than the stated period.